Fredericksburg Prenuptial Agreement Lawyer

 When a couple gets a divorce, the court will divide their assets and debts based on the principles of “equitable distribution.”
 Equitable distribution means that the couple’s assets and debts will be divided in a way that is fair, but not necessarily equal.

-When deciding how to divide a couple’s assets and debts, the court will consider a number of factors, including the length of the marriage, the age and health of the parties, the contributions of each party to the marriage, the earning capacity of each party, and whether one party will be responsible for the care of the couple’s children.
+When deciding how to divide a couple’s assets and debts, the court will consider several factors, including the length of the marriage, the age and health of the parties, the contributions of each party to the marriage, the earning capacity of each party, and whether one party will be responsible for the care of the couple’s children.

 However, a court will not divide a couple’s assets and debts if they have a valid prenuptial agreement that addresses these issues.